sahahn/personal_website/_projects/alc-dep.md

   - section_layout: 2col
     images:
-      - caption: (a) The top 15 features (threshold chosen for readability), as ranked by average weighted feature importance (where 0 indicates a feature appeared in none of the GA final models, and 1 represents a feature appeared in all) are shown. (b) The cortical thickness and (c) cortical average surface area feature importance scores, above an a priori selected threshold of 0.1, are shown as projected onto the fsaverage surface space.
+      - caption: a.
+The top 15 features (threshold chosen for readability), as ranked by average weighted feature importance (where 0 indicates a  feature appeared in none of the GA final models, and 1 represents a feature appeared in all) are shown. b.
+The cortical thickness and b. cortical average surface area feature importance scores, above an a priori selected threshold of 0.1, are shown as projected onto the fsaverage surface space.
         description: Paper figure
         url: /projects/alc-dep/alc.jpg